 Figure 6.7.2.3.2.1-1: UL-CL/BP is controlled by local SMF within I-SMF service area

 In this architecture, the UL-CL/BP and local PSA are controlled by local SMF that is located within I-SMF service area.
 The I-SMF determines whether the UL-CL/BP needs to be inserted and determines the DNAI the UL-CL/BP connects to.
-The I-SMF selects the local SMF based on DNAI and UE location information.
+If the SMF cannot find a UPF that supports the DNAI by itself, the I-SMF selects the local SMF based on DNAI and UE location information and local configuration.
+Comparing to the N4 interface the additional information element need be transferred includes, DNAI and UE location information for UL-CL support, indication of UL-CL or Multi-homing and allocated IP address for BP support.

 NOTE: It is assumed that Nxy interface is based on the N4 interface.

-Editor's note: However, the relation between the Nxy and N4 interface is FFS.

 6.7.2.3.2.2 Procedures: Insertion of UL-CL/BP controlled by local SMF within I-SMF service area

-Editor's note: How local SMF retrieves the policy information, e.g. DNAI is FFS.